ShenyiCui/dcbbookings/README.md

 ```
 Quickbook functions as a quickway to book a period.
 Booking can be achieved from a single click of a button without the need to provide a description or reason for the booking.
-However do note that depending on the booking rights set by the user -
+However do note that depending on the booking rights set by the user.
-  some students or even teachers may be required to get approval from the admin user before they're allowed to book the room.
+As some students or even teachers may be required to get approval from the admin user before they're allowed to book the room.
 ```
 #### Book Recurring
 ```